Lo-Agency/engineering-standards-manual/README.md

 We will cover the detailed guidelines, best practices, and step-by-step instructions for managing issues and tasks using Linear in the dedicated Task Management section.

-Here is a draft of the Source Control Procedures:

 ### Source Control Procedures

 We utilize Git for version control and source code management.
 Our branch methodology enables organized collaboration.